The Support Team

 Action:

-Noah Peters outlines with Keenan Kmiec the plan on how to use administrative leave to sideline federal employees
+According to his later sworn testimony, Noah Peters meets with Keenan Kmiec to outline his plan on how to use administrative leave to sideline federal employees from being able to do their work and counter or monitor DOGE’s activities at their agencies.

 |